hieu-is-coding/Pokemon-Database-Project/README.md

 pip install -r requirements.txt
 ```

-4. Create new user for access (optinal):
+4. Create new user for access (optional):
 ```
 CREATE USER 'your_mysql_username'@'localhost' IDENTIFIED BY 'your_mysql_password';
 ```